 - Call Member Services: Use the phone number printed on the back of your Aetna insurance card.
 A representative can confirm your current balance and the reset schedule for your plan.

 Checking your balance a week or two before the end of each quarter gives you enough time to shop and use any remaining funds before they expire.
+For a detailed step-by-step walkthrough, see our guide on how to check your Aetna extra benefits card balance.

 Where Can You Use Your Aetna OTC Card In-Store?